ezefranca/speakerdeck-widget/README.md

 ![](screenshot.png)

 ## Config
-- username: put your github username in `data-user` attribute
+- username: put your Speaker Deck username in `sp-username` attribute
 - display: for now, use 'talks' (in the the future I planning get other things)

 ## Try